Quantum communication on the bosonic loss-dephasing channel: Degradability

-\textbf{\em Degradability}.--- The bosonic loss-dephasing channel $\pazocal{N}_{\lambda,\gamma}$ is never degradable, except in the simple cases when either $\lambda=1$ or $\gamma=0$ and $\lambda\geq 1/2$~\cite{Loss_dephasing0}.
-This in turn implies that no single-letter formula for its quantum capacity is known.
-The failure of degradability has been demonstrated in~\cite{Loss_dephasing0} through pages-long proof; we are now in position to provide a significantly simpler proof of this result.
-The key ideas behind our proof are as follows: (i)~If the qubit restriction $\pazocal{N}_{\lambda,\gamma}^{(2)}$ is not degradable, then $\pazocal{N}_{\lambda,\gamma}$ is not degradable either~\cite{Note1}; and (ii)~if the rank of the Choi state of a qubit channel is greater or equal to $3$ than such channel is not degradable~\cite[Theorem 4]{Cubitt2008}.
-The result then follows by observing that the rank of the Choi state of the qubit channel $\pazocal{N}_{\lambda,\gamma}^{(2)}$ is exactly $3$ (for a detailed proof see~\cite[Theorem~\ref{thm_degradability}]{Note1}).
+The bosonic loss-dephasing channel $\pazocal{N}_{\lambda,\gamma}$ is never degradable, except in the simple cases when either $\lambda=1$ or $\gamma=0$ and $\lambda\geq 1/2$~\cite{Loss_dephasing0}.
+This in turn implies that no single-letter formula for its quantum capacity is known outside of the anti-degradability region studied here, where the capacity vanishes.
+The failure of degradability has been demonstrated in~\cite{Loss_dephasing0} through a lengthy proof; we are now in position to provide an alternative, much simpler argument.
+The key ideas are as follows: (i)~If the qubit restriction $\pazocal{N}_{\lambda,\gamma}^{(2)}$ is not degradable, then $\pazocal{N}_{\lambda,\gamma}$ is not degradable either (see Corollary~\ref{cor-antideg} in the Appendix); and (ii)~if the rank of the Choi state of a qubit channel is greater or equal to $3$ than such channel is not degradable~\cite[Theorem 4]{Cubitt2008}.
+The result then follows by observing that the Choi state of the qubit channel $\pazocal{N}_{\lambda,\gamma}^{(2)}$, as provided in \eqref{choistate_bidimensional} in the Appendix, has a rank exactly equal to $3$.
+For a detailed proof see Theorem~\ref{thm_degradability} in the Appendix.